-- Its a continuous and long process that takes some diverse reading before youve enough content to write something decent to get more than marks.
+- It is a continuous and long process that takes some diverse reading before you have enough content to write something decent to get more than marks.

 - Editorials of English newspapers (it is advisable that aspirants should not get swayed by either leftist or capitalist stuff perched by both sides)

 Magazines like Frontline, yojana, and Kurukshetra. (these magazines give aspirants the useful information and statistical data to quote like how many % illiterate & so on, nevertheless again do not use exaggerated statistical